krowe/ZSH-Keybindings/README.md

 kshrc-k800-keybindings
 ======================

 These are fancy *ZSH* key bindings for a Logitech K800 keyboard.
+It may work well on many other keyboards.
+It certainly won't work perfect for everyone.
+I think there is a way to fix that but I decided not to do it that way because it isn't as straight forward and I like to be able to easily modify these (relatively speaking).

 This is not a complete `~/.zshrc` file, it contains only the key bindings.
 It is also intended to be edited for your own preferences.
 Just use what you want and skip what you don't.